denisecailab/ezTrack/README.md

 # Behavior Tracking with ezTrack
-This repository contains iPython files that can be used to track the location, motion, and freezing of an animal.
-For the sake of clarity, these processes are described as two modules: one for the analysis of freezing; the other for tracking an animal's location.  **If you are unfamiliar with how to use iPython/Jupyter Notebook, please see [Getting Started](https://github.com/DeniseCaiLab/GettingStarted)**.
+This page iPython files that can be used to track the location, motion, and freezing of an animal.
+For the sake of clarity, these processes are described as two modules: one for tracking an animal's location; the other  for the analysis of freezing.  **If you are unfamiliar with how to use iPython/Jupyter Notebook, please see [Getting Started](https://github.com/DeniseCaiLab/GettingStarted)**.

 ![Examples](../master/Images/Examples.gif)